derbenoo/ts-configurable/README.md

 - Type safety for your configuration:
   - No need to maintain a separate interface
-  - Types can be infered from the property default value
+  - Types can be infered from the property's default value
   - Enforce correct types for values passed by environment variables and command line arguments
 - Take full advantage of having a configuration class:
   - Calculate config values based on other config values (e.g. `url` from `host` and `port`)